zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

 ## First-class abstractions

-A first-class value is a value that has three properties: it can be assigned to a variable, passed as argument to a function, or returned from a function.
+A first-class value is a value that can be assigned to a variable, passed as argument to a function, or returned from a function.
 First-class values are crucial to functional programming, as they help create better abstractions and reduce code duplication.

 There are two significant scenarios in which first-class values prove to be particularly useful, as shown in the book: